 More information about choosing a backpacking tent in our Backpacking 101 guide.

-What we use – Our current tent is the MSR Freelite 2.
-Though on the tight side for two people, it’s exceptionally lightweight at 2lb 15oz.
-The footprint is an additional 7oz.
+What we use – For more than 6 years (and 40+ backcountry trips) we used the MSR Freelite 2.
+Though on the tight side for two people, it was exceptionally lightweight at 2lb 15oz.
+The footprint was an additional 7oz.

 Sleeping bags are designed to keep you warm and comfortable while sleeping outdoors.
 Choose between down and synthetic insulation, mummy or barrel shapes, single or doubles.
 Alternatively, consider a quilt.